kam-cheng/Northcoders-News-App/README.md

   - votes
   - order (ascending or descending)
 - The list of articles displayed is initially limited to 10 - this can be increased by selecting the 'Load More Articles' button at the bottom of the page.
+- Users can post articles by selecting the Post Article link in the nav bar.
+  - Posted article topic will need to match existing topics.
+  - Once an article has been successfully posted, the user will be redirected to the Article page.

 ### Comments